Amy Mackenzie Counselling and Art Therapy Services

 Addressing needs: both for the individuals and for the relationship

-I am currently offering all my services via a secure telemedicine-based online video platform or phone-based counselling.
+I am currently offering my services either in person at my office in the North End of Halifax in the historic Veith House, or via a secure telemedicine-based online video platform or phone-based counselling.
 This includes services for individuals, couples, small family groupings and the expressive arts groups I am running (description below in 'Art Therapy').
-In-person services will likely resume in September, 2020, depending on the current situation, but the option to continue with online or phone counselling will remain.

 Art Therapy Services